athos/task-jockey/README.md

 Copyright © 2022 Shogo Ohta

-Distributed under the Eclipse Public License version 1.0.
+Distributed under the MIT License.
+See LICENSE for details.